Motor Vehicles - Speed Monitoring Systems - Safety Corridors [SB-520]

 Baltimore County - Vehicle Laws - Private Roadways in Residential Communities [HB-528]

-Prohibiting, beginning October 1, 2025, through the end of June 30, 2028, a person from driving a motor vehicle in violation of certain provisions of the Maryland Vehicle Law on private roadways in a certain residential community in Baltimore County; and authorizing, beginning October 1, 2025, through the end of June 30, 2028, a police officer to enforce the Maryland Vehicle Law on private roadways in a certain residential community in Baltimore County.
+Prohibiting, from October 1, 2025, to July 1, 2028, a person from driving a motor vehicle in violation of certain provisions of the Maryland Vehicle Law on private roadways in a certain residential community in Baltimore County; authorizing, from October 1, 2025, to July 1, 2028, a police officer to enforce the vehicle law on private roadways in a certain residential community in Baltimore County; and prohibiting a person from driving a motor vehicle in violation of the Act on any roadway located in certain areas of Calvert County.

 HB-528: Baltimore County - Vehicle Laws - Private Roadways in Residential Communities